 Let’s be clear about this, I do not mean that you should start teaching Bodypump classes, etc, as that’s an entirely different aspect of the fitness industry.

 Instead, I want you to ask your managers if you are allowed to teach classes on the gym floor at peak times of the day.

 My first suggestion would be abs classes, everyone loves abs classes, and you are sure to get a decent turnout for these if people are made aware of them.

 Plan your area out on the gym floor, preferably in a place where lots of people will see the class, this class is effectively acting as an advert for your services as a trainer, so you want as many people to see it as possible.

 Go to the speaker system and announce to the whole gym that there will be a twenty-minute abs class on the gym floor at whatever time you set it for.

-Five minutes before the class is set to begin, remind everyone again to maximise your class turnout.
+Five minutes before the class is set to begin, remind everyone again to maximize your class turnout.

 So, here’s where it gets interesting!

-So, give them a twenty-minute class that is brutal, really make them feel it in their abs, and don’t go easy on them at all.
+So, give them a twenty-minute class that is brutal, really makes them feel it in their abs, and doesn’t go easy on them at all.
 Tell them if they need to take a break they can, but otherwise, just keep going.

 Then, at the end of the class, you take out a big stack of your business cards and hand them out to everyone in the class.
 Let them know that if they liked your class and would like any more advice on anything, to give you an email or a phone call.